opendaylight/docs/docs/release-notes/projects/vtn.rst

 Bugs Fixed
 ----------

-* 8761 - VTN coordinator Portmapping fails due to unnecessary hex conversion.
+* vtn-164 - VTN Coordinator Flowlistentry Creation fails for "port-from" and "port-to"
+* vtn-165 - UDP L4 match details of source and destination creation failure in Flowlistentry
+* vtn-166 - vtn-inet-match protocol and dscp values not mapped from VTN Coordinator to VTN manager
-* 9024 - VTN Manager Set null to bundle version qualifier if it is empty.
+* vtn-167 - VTN Coodinator: Upgrading Tomcat to 7.0.81

 Known Issues
 ------------